alpine-quantum-technologies/quantum-sdks-examples/pennylane/README.md

 ## Examples

 See the [examples](./examples) directory.
-Examples are written as Python unit tests, too ease up their automatic verification.
+Examples are written as Python unit tests to ease up their automatic verification.

 Available examples: